Life in Charm City

 Helpful links include:

 Baltimore boasts an extensive public bus system, augmented by a subway and light rail line.
-In addition, private taxis, Uber, Lyft, and city-sponsored rideshare services such as carpool and vanpool matching, plus ZipCar, operate throughout Baltimore.
+In addition, taxis, Uber, Lyft, and city-sponsored rideshare services such as carpool and vanpool matching, plus ZipCar, operate throughout Baltimore.
 Commuters and visitors alike also take advantage of the time-saving (and scenic views) afforded by the city’s fleet of water taxis.
 The newest transportation option, ideal for short commutes through densely trafficked areas, is a fleet of electric scooters, provided by several vendors.